Some posts contain compensated links. Please read this disclaimer for more info.

 - Private accommodation in the village of Veli Rat

-- Find accommodation in any of the 12 villages on the island, as the island is 45 km in length, which makes it very easy to move from one place to another in no time at all.
+- Find accommodation in any of the 12 villages on the island, as the island is 45 km in length, making it very easy to move from one place to another in no time at all.

 - You can also find accommodation in Hotels in the towns of Božava, Sali, and Luka.
-Hotels are 3 and 4-Star.
+Hotels are three and 4-Star.

 What Makes it Saharun Bay Special

 - Saharun is a large bay, which is why there is plenty of space for sailboats to anchor and for island visitors to swim.
 The colors are beautiful – smooth white pebble on the shore turning into fine white sand in the turquoise waters.
 The colors of the sea change throughout the day due to the position of the sun.